alexpdp7/alexpdp7/emacs/README.md

 Don't avoid the menus.
 Sometimes it's just easier to hit F10 and find something in the menus.
 You can also M-x to execute commands, like `indent-region`.

-When you get to the point where you really need to add packages, I do recommend you use [straight.el](https://github.com/radian-software/straight.el), it makes installing packages easy.
-Maybe it has some drawbacks, but with straight.el, I've been able to create a configuration that I feel is productive.
-(Although it seems to have some issues with corporate firewalls.
-But I added comments about solving that.)

-Some of the stuff in my `emacs.el` is maybe not critical, like Helm and Projectile.
-I really like Projectile, but often I just run `emacs $file` in a new terminal tab.
-It's easy, and you don't need to learn a ton of window/buffer/etc. management.

 Many other stuff is support for things I do: AsciiDoc, Vale, Rust, Python, Java, YAML, Ansible, Puppet.
 You probably need other plugins, and maybe you don't need them right now.